 In June 2007 Norwich became the UK’s first City of Refuge, thereby signalling its commitment to free speech and anti-racism.

-Writers’ Centre Norwich has promoted the City of Refuge aims through a community programme since 2006.
+National Centre for Writing has promoted the City of Refuge aims through a community programme since 2006.
 As a literature development organisation, we use the medium of creative writing to work in schools, libraries, arts venues and community centres to encourage students and the wider community to think about ideas of home and belonging, and what it may feel like to be exiled.

 “I learnt that refugees shouldn't be given a hard time in their new country, as they've probably had a hard enough time.”
 Esther, aged 13, Notre Dame High School, workshop participant